-56. The typical American family pays more in taxes than they spend on food, clothing, and housing combined.
-(See Tax Facts.)

-57. There are currently over 480 tax forms.
-(See Tax Facts.)

-58. The federal tax code contains over 7 million words.
-(See Tax Facts.)
+- 173. Admit that the typical American family pays more in taxes than they spend on food, clothing, and housing combined. - 174.
+Admit that there are currently over 480 tax forms. - 175.
+Admit that the federal tax code contains over 7 million words.

-59. Over 1/2 of Americans are paying some sort of tax professional to help them comply with alleged tax law requirements.
-(See Tax Facts.)
+176. Admit that over 1/2 of Americans are paying some sort of tax professional to help them comply with alleged tax law requirements.

-60. Each year the Internal Revenue Service sends out approximately 8 billion pages of tax forms and instructions, generating enough paper to stretch 28 times around the Earth.
+177. Admit that each year the Internal Revenue Service sends out approximately 8 billion pages of tax forms and instructions, generating enough paper to stretch 28 times around the Earth.

-61. Americans spend approximately 5.4 billion labor hours and \$200 billion dollars per year attempting to comply with alleged tax requirements, which is more time and money than it takes to produce every car, truck, and van each year in the United States.
-(See Tax Facts.)
+178. Admit that Americans spend approximately 5.4 billion labor hours and \$200 billion dollars per year attempting to comply with alleged tax requirements, which is more time and money than it takes to produce every car, truck, and van each year in the United States.

-62. In 1913, the average American family had to work only until January 30th before earning enough to pay all alleged tax obligations.
-(See Tax Facts.)
+179. Admit that in 1913, the average American family had to work only until January 30th before earning enough to pay all alleged tax obligations.

-63. The average American family had to work all the way through May 12th in order to pay their alleged federal, state, and local tax bills for the year 2000.
-(See Tax Facts.)
+180. Admit that the average American family had to work all the way through May 12th in order to pay their alleged federal, state, and local tax bills for the year 2000. (

-64. Economist Daniel J. Mitchell recently observed that: "[Medieval serfs] only had to give the lord of the manor a third of their output and they were considered slaves.
+181. Admit that economist Daniel J. Mitchell recently observed that: "[Medieval serfs] only had to give the lord of the manor a third of their output and they were considered slaves.
 So what does that make us?"
-(See "Legalized Loot" by Machan)

-65. The average Wisconsin citizen had to work until May 9th this year to pay all alleged tax obligations.
-(See Tax Facts.)
+182. Admit that the average Wisconsin citizen had to work until May 9th this year to pay all alleged tax obligations.

-66. Americans own less of their labor than feudal serfs.
+183. Admit that Americans own less of their labor than feudal serfs.

-67. The 13th Amendment to the U.S. Constitution states: "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.
+184. Admit that the 13th Amendment to the U.S. Constitution states: "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.
 Congress shall have power to enforce this article by appropriate legislation."
-(See U.S. Const. amend XIII.)

-68. If Congress can constitutionally tax a man's labor at the rate of 1%, then Congress is free, subject only to legislative discretion, to tax that man's labor at the rate of 100%.
+185. Admit that if Congress can constitutionally tax a man's labor at the rate of 1%, then Congress is free, subject only to legislative discretion, to tax that man's labor at the rate of 100%.

-69. "Peonage" is a condition of servitude compelling a man or woman or woman to perform labor in order to pay off a debt.
-(See Black's Law Dictionary, 6th Ed., West Publishing Co.
-1990, p.
-1135.)
+186. Admit that "peonage" is a condition of servitude compelling a man or woman to perform labor in order to pay off a debt.

-70. The Federal Reserve Act was passed in 1913, within a few months of the ratification of the Sixteenth Amendment that allegedly authorized a tax on the incomes of most Americans.
+186a.
+Admit that the Federal Reserve Act was passed in 1913, within a few months of the ratification of the Sixteenth Amendment that allegedly authorized a tax on the incomes of most Americans.

-71. The Federal Reserve Act allowed the U.S. government to borrow large sums of money from private banking institutions at interest, and thereby potentially create a large public debt.
+186b.
+Admit that the Federal Reserve Act allowed the U.S. government to borrow large sums of money from private banking institutions at interest, and thereby potentially create a large public debt.

-72. U.S. Congress' inability to balance the federal budget or lack of fiscal discipline could create large volumes of public debt to the Federal Reserve.
+186c.
+Admit that U.S. Congress' inability to balance the federal budget or lack of fiscal discipline could create large volumes of public debt to the Federal Reserve.

-73. The result of increasing public debt must be an increase in income tax revenues to pay off the debt in order to maintain solvency of the federal government.
+186d.
+Admit that the result of increasing public debt must be an increase in income tax revenues to pay off the debt in order to maintain solvency of the federal government.

-74. An increase in income tax revenues would require a larger percentage of the wage (labor) income of average Americans to be extracted as income tax, because more than half of federal income tax revenues derive from personal income taxes rather than corporate income taxes.
+186e.
+Admit that an increase in income tax revenues would require a larger percentage of the wage (labor) income of average Americans to be extracted as income tax, because more than half of federal income tax revenues derive from personal income taxes rather than corporate income taxes.

-75. There is an incentive for politicians to buy votes with borrowed money that will be paid off by unborn children at interest.
+186f.
+Admit that there is an incentive for politicians to buy votes with borrowed money that will be paid off by unborn children at interest.